What are values?

 A value is something you believe to be important in the way you live your life, such as honesty, kindness or integrity.
 Everyone’s personal values will be different and yours will very much depend on who you are.
 Sometimes values are learnt from parents, teachers or other important people in your life.

-Our values can change as we grow older and learn more about the world we live in and think more about how we want to live.
-Your values may have changed over time and this is why checking in often with your values is a helpful exercise.
+Our values can change as we grow older, learn more about the world we live in and think more about how we want to live.
+This is why checking in often with your values is a helpful exercise.

 When we make decisions with our values in mind, things tend to flow better.
 Even if the outcome isn’t what you hoped, you know you did what was right for you.
 When you start making decisions that conflict with your values, however, things can feel disjointed and you may notice a negative effect.